 Nutrition information

 Fennel is very low in calories, has almost no fat, and is a modest source of fiber.
 It’s a good source of vitamin C and folate, and has an array of minerals.
-Apart from the major nutrients, fennel is also a source of antioxidants and phytonutrients.
+Apart from the major nutrients, it’sis also a source of antioxidants and phytonutrients.
 See the full nutritional profile of fennel.

 Quinoa and Fennel Salad with Walnuts and Cranberries